Home » SSC CGL Syllabus

 SSC CGL Tier 2 Syllabus 2026

 Tier 2 is the merit-determining stage — your performance here decides which post you get.
-Paper I is compulsory for all candidates and is conducted in two sessions on the same day.
-Paper II (Statistics) is only for candidates applying for the Junior Statistical Officer (JSO) post.
+Paper I is compulsory for all candidates and is conducted in two sessions on the same day. candidates to qualify all the Sections of Paper-I separately, Paper II (Statistics) is only for candidates applying for the Junior Statistical Officer (JSO) post.

-Session II Section 3- Module 2 Data Entry Speed / Typing Test 30 (qualifying)
+Section 4 Data Entry Speed / Typing Test 30 (qualifying) 15 minute

 Module 1 of Session 1 of Paper I (Mathematical Abilities)